tildakallstrom/Hundbloggen/README.md

 # Hundbloggen
-THis is a blog created with PHP, MySQL, HTML, CSS &amp; JS In this blog the users can:
+This is a blog created with PHP, MySQL, HTML, CSS &amp; JS In this blog the users can:
   - register
   - login